kaumnen/cipr/README.md

 ## cipr: A CLI tool for retrieving IP ranges

-This tool retrieves IP ranges from various providers, such as AWS and Cloudflare.
+This tool retrieves IP ranges from various providers, currently supporting AWS and Cloudflare.

+> [!WARNING]
+> This tool is still WIP.

 ## Installation